Today's Top Gainer

 SUBSIDIARIES/ JOINT VENTURES/ ASSOCIATE COMPANIES

-The highlights of performance of subsidiaries, joint ventures and associate companies and their contribution to the overall performance of the Company during the financial Consolidated Financial Statements forming part of this Annual Report.
+The highlights of performance of subsidiaries, joint ventures and associate companies and their contribution to the overall performance of the Company during the financial year is given under Annexure A of the Consolidated Financial Statements forming part of the Annual Report.

-Details pertaining to companies that became subsidiaries/ joint ventures/associates and those that ceased to be the subsidiaries/ joint ventures/associates of the Company during the year are provided in Note 39 of the notes to the Consolidated Financial Statements, forming part of this Annual Report.
+Details pertaining to companies that became subsidiaries/ joint ventures/associates and those that ceased to be the subsidiaries/ joint ventures/associates of the Company during the year are provided in Note no. 39 of the notes to the Consolidated Financial Statements, forming part of the Annual Report.

-Mr. Israel Makov and Mr. Sailesh T. Desai, Directors of the Company retire by rotation and being eligible offer themselves for reappointment at the ensuing Annual General Meeting.
+Mr. Dilip S. Shanghvi, Managing Director and Mr. Sudhir V. Valia, Wholetime Director of the Company retire by rotation and being eligible offer themselves for reappointment at the ensuing 26th Annual General Meeting of the Company.

-Appropriate resolutions being placed for your approval at the ensuing Annual General Meeting.
-Your Directors recommend the appointment of the aforesaid was within the period prescribed under the Directors by the Members at the ensuing Annual General Meeting.
+Appropriate resolutions for the appointment / re-appointment of the Directors are being placed for your approval at the ensuing 26th Annual General Meeting.
+Your Directors recommend the appointment/reappointment of the aforesaid Directors by the members at the ensuing 26th Annual General Meeting of the Company.

-Mr. Uday Baldota, Chief Financial Officer of the Company, has resigned as Chief Financial Officer w.e.f.
-June 19, 2017 to assume office as Chief Executive Officer of Taro Pharmaceutical Industries Limited, a subsidiary of the Company and Mr. C.S.
-Muralidharan has been appointed as Chief Financial Officer w.e.f June 19, 2017 at Board Meeting held on May 26, 2017.
+As informed in the previous years Boards Report, Mr. C.S.
+Muralidharan has been appointed as Chief Financial Officer of the Company w.e.f June 19, 2017 and Mr. Uday Baldota had resigned as Chief Financial Officer w.e.f.
+June 19, 2017 to assume office as the Director and Chief Executive Officer of Taro Pharmaceutical Industries Limited, a subsidiary of the Company.

 DECLARATION BY INDEPENDENT DIRECTORS